 PPC trends can be exhausting to keep up with.
 There are so many changes to platforms, technology, and overall best practices that there are always new marketing trends rolling out.
 Some are designed to be “fast hacks” to get results, which aren’t worth the effort, but sometimes the trends are a significant indication of where things are moving in the future.
+All the more reason advertisers offering Google Ads PPC services should stay updated on the latest industry trends.

 This time of year it’s always a great idea for advertisers to take a look at existing PPC updates and trends and assess how their campaigns will be impacted as a result.
 You want to take stock of these trends and what they can mean for the future so you can start preparing now.